 Kristi's love for dance, somatic awareness, and devotion flow through her yoga teaching.
 She is an established and inspirational Vinyasa and Kundalini teacher who has taught throughout the United States and abroad.
 Kristi studied yoga in India and Indonesia.
 She has completed four yoga teacher trainings and has assisted Hari Kirin Kaur Khalsa, author of Art & Yoga, at Kripalu Center for Yoga & Health and Omega Institute countess times.
 Kristi has also studied extensively with movement pioneer Anna Halprin of Tamalpa Institute.
 Kristi works in the fields of transformational performance art, expressive arts/somatic movement, as well as devotional music.
 Her passion for creative expansion, artistic expression, and conscious evolution provide the foundation for her teachings.
 Kristi grew up in Camden, Maine.

 In Lindsay’s classes, Yoga is about lifting the veil that prevents us from knowing who we truly are.
-She lived in Southeast Asia for more than two years, studying Buddhism and Yoga in ashram and monastery environments.
-Lindsay has integrated cultural and spiritual experience into her teaching and everyday life.
-She studied at the Bihar School of Yoga in Mungar, India for an intensive four-month yogic studies course and also at the Devanadi School of Yoga in Minneapolis, Minnesota where she received her 200-hour teacher training certificate.
+She lived in Southeast Asia for over two years, studying Buddhism and Yoga in Ashram and Monastery environments.
+Lindsay trained at the Bihar School of Yoga in Mungar, India for an intensive four-month yogic studies course and also at the Devanadi School of Yoga in Minneapolis, Minnesota where she received her 200-hour teacher training certificate.
+Lindsay integrates cultural and spiritual experience into her teaching and everyday life.
 Her classes weave together breathwork, movement, meditation, chanting, yoga nidra, and mindfulness.
 These elements come together to create a unique and dynamic flow allowing students to ignite their inner light and make each practice their own.